Title: The Bench That Waits

 There is a particular experience of being a woman walking alone in public space.
 Lauren Elkin (2017), in her exploration of female flânerie, the art of wandering through city streets, notes that the figure of the flâneur, the leisurely male stroller who observes urban life, has historically had no female equivalent.
 Women in public spaces have been subject to scrutiny, harassment, and assumptions about their availability or their morality.
 The freedom to wander, to be seen without being accosted, to occupy space without justification, has been a privilege unevenly distributed.

 Here on the malecón, I felt safe.
 The morning light, the presence of families, and the openness of the waterfront all contributed to a sense of ease.
-However, I am aware that this ease is not universal and is not guaranteed.
+However, I am aware that this ease is neither universal nor guaranteed.
 I carry decades of conditioning about where women can go, when, and with whom.
 I have the vigilance that women learn early, the constant low-level assessment of threat that becomes so habitual it feels like instinct.
 Walking alone, as a woman, at 60, in a foreign country, is an act of quiet defiance.
 It is a claiming of space, a declaration that I have as much right to this malecón as anyone.

 Sara Maitland (2009), writing about her own experiments with solitude, describes the gendered dimensions of being alone.
 “For women,” she observes, “aloneness has often been constructed as dangerous, improper, or indicative of failure” (p.
 42).
 A woman alone must be waiting for someone.
 A woman alone must be lonely.
 A woman alone must require rescue, company, or protection.
 These assumptions persist even when we have consciously rejected them.
-Walking the malecón alone, I am practising a different narrative: that solitude can be chosen, that a woman can be complete unto herself, that walking alone is not absence but presence.
+Walking the malecón alone, I am practising a different narrative: that solitude can be chosen, that a woman can be complete unto herself, that walking alone is pure presence.

 Caminar Como Pensar / Walking as Thinking